stats-ICCAT/iccat.pub.base/README.md

 ## Loading the library

-For the examples to work, the following statement should be executed only once per session:
+For the examples to work, the following statement should be executed once per session:

 ```
 library(iccat.pub.base)